 Part-time unemployed workers may or may not qualify for unemployment benefits.
 Most European countries and the US provide partial unemployment benefits to workers if the number of hours worked and their wage income are below certain thresholds.
 However, partial unemployment insurance could also include individuals who work full-time on short-term contracts and collect benefits in the periods between work contracts.
-Another related topic is short-term work compensating schemes used during the recent economic crisis, most prominently in Germany.
+Another related topic is short-term work compensating schemes, most prominently in Germany.
 These schemes compensate workers for income loss while on shortened hours.
 One argument for providing these schemes during a recession is to help maintain employment during harder times.
 However, they may also impede necessary reallocation and structural change in the labor market.

 Part-time unemployment in Europe

-This paper is concerned with the primary definition of part-time unemployed workers: workers who are willing and able to work additional hours but who work less than full-time in a given week.
+This article is concerned with the primary definition of part-time unemployed workers: workers who are willing and able to work additional hours but who work less than full-time in a given week.

-In 2014, more than 20% of employed workers in the EU reported that they worked part-time.
+In 2020, almost 20% of employed workers in the EU reported that they worked part-time.
 Part-time work is most common in the Netherlands, where half of all employees work part-time.
 Generally, part-time work is unusual in Eastern Europe.
 Women are far more likely than men to report part-time work.
-Almost one in three employed women worked part-time in 2014, but only around one in ten men did.
-On average, part-timers work 20 hours a week.
+Almost one in three employed women worked part-time in 2020, but only around one in ten men did.
+On average, part-timers work around 20 hours a week.

-Part-time unemployment increased in the aftermath of the great recession (Figure 1).
+Part-time unemployment increased in the aftermath of the Great Recession (Figure 1).
 However, compared with full-time unemployment, part-time unemployment is much less sensitive to the business cycle.
 Both part-time and full-time unemployment peaked in 2013.
-By that time, part-time unemployment had increased 1.2 percentage points since the beginning of the recession, compared with 3.9 percentage points for full-time unemployment.
-Also, part-time unemployment rates differ between men and women, while unemployment rates are almost identical for men and women.
+By that time, part-time unemployment had increased 1.2 percentage points since 2008, compared with 3.9 percentage points for full-time unemployment.
+During the coronavirus crisis in 2020, only full-time unemployment increased.

 Generally, countries with a high share of part-time workers also have a high share of part-time unemployed workers (Figure 2).
 In part, this strong correlation between the share of part-time employment and the share of part-time unemployment might be mechanical.
 If part-time employment rates are high, naturally more workers could be part-time unemployed.